ielab/ielab.github.io/styleguide.md

 * ielab should be written all lowercase, i.e. `ielab`. ielab stands for Information Engineering Lab; so no need to say `ielab Lab`.
 * when naming a project (and creating the corresponding github repo):

-      * usie all lowercase letters, including for the first word, or for acronyms;
+      * use all lowercase letters, including for the first word, or for acronyms;
       * separate words by dashes i.e. `-`; not by underscores or similar;
       * use meaningful names; avoid naming a project after a conference or journal; avoid putting years in the project name